rayyaw/flash-patcher-tests/README.md

 We use integration tests by taking a fixed snapshot of the patches, applying them to the SWFs, and verifying that the generated output and the reference output diff to the same value.

-All reference SWFs were generated with Flash Patcher v4.1.3.

 ## Running locally

 Steps to run integration tests locally: